bxjthu/PS/pre/20171202/source.md

 博雅演说家
 <br><br>
 "... no man can be eloquent on a subject that he does not understand..."<br><br>
-"if he understands a subject ever so well, but is ignorant how to form and polish his speech, he cannot express himself eloquently even about what he does understand..."
+"...if he understands a subject ever so well, but is ignorant how to form and polish his speech, he cannot express himself eloquently even about what he does understand..."
 </font>
 ]
 ]